 DietPi-Software or launch the tool

-Choose Software Optimised and select Pi-Hole (or use the Search option).
+Choose Browse Software and select Pi-hole (or use the Search Software option).
 Once selected, press space to mark for installation.

 Pi-hole needs a static IP, and DietPi will help setting it.
 Unless it is not already enabled, select OK.

 In addition to Pi-hole and Unbound you may select other software titles.
 Open the DietPi Documentation page to see the description, installation details, or even YouTube videos.

 Most of the software is automatically configured by DietPi, and this applies also for Unbound.
 Pi-hole comes with a rich install guide, enabling different options based on your needs.

 We’re going to change this later, so just hit <Ok>.

 Hit <Yes>.
 We set a static address already.